About Our Chamber President

 During her years of public service, Angeles was recognized by the Redwood City Chamber as Ambassador of the Year and Person of the Year and awarded the Sequoia Award for Outstanding Business as well as the Athena Businesswoman of the Year.
 In her role as the co-chair of the Redwood City Library Foundation Board from 2007 to 2011, she was instrumental in raising $1.9 million for Redwood City libraries.

-Angeles currently serves as the executive director of the Miss Redwood City/San Mateo County Scholarship Pageant and secretary (past president and vice president) of Soroptimist International by the Bay.
-Angeles is a native Californian and enjoys spending time with her daughter, who lives in San Francisco.
+Angeles also served as the executive director of the Miss Redwood City/San Mateo County Scholarship Pageant and secretary (past president and vice president) of Soroptimist International by the Bay.
+Angeles is a native Californian and enjoys spending time with her daughter and new grandson, William.

 CHAIRMAN OF THE BOARD